Zymbit-Docs/docs/content/bootware/troubleshooting/faq/index.md

 <br>

-A: Bootware® 1.1 runs on the Secure Compute Module based products - the Secure Edge Node, SCM Development kits, SCM modules.
-Bootware® 1.1 can also run with a ZYMKEY4 on a Dev Kit with an SCM, or with a ZYMKEY on a Raspberry Pi4.
+A: Bootware® 1.2 runs on all Zymbit products.
+Hardware signing is only available on Zymbit products that support the digital wallet: SCM and HSM6.
+Supported Pi platforms include CM4, Pi4, and Pi5.

 -----